AjitAdhikari/php-image-compressor/Readme.md

 +php -i | grep GD
 +```
 +
-+You should see output similar to:
++You should see output like:
 +
 +```
 +GD Support => enabled
 +GD Version => bundled (2.1.0 compatible)
 +```
 +
-+### 4) Update the folder path in your script
++### 4) Update your folder path in the script
 +
-+If your script expects an images folder, update the `$folder` variable to point to your images directory.
-Example PHP snippet:
++If your script expects an image folder, update the `$folder` variable:
 +
 +```php
-+$folder = "test_images"; // change this to your images folder path +```
++$folder = "test_images"; // change this to your actual images folder path +```
 +
-+That's it — after enabling GD and restarting your server, your PHP image scripts should be able to use the GD functions.
++After enabling GD and restarting your server, your PHP image optimization script will run successfully.
 *** End Patch